 Health and Safety

 Health and safety is for the domestic as well as the industrial environment and should not be an afterthought.
 Power tools in particular are capable of causing serious hand and eyes injuries which is not ideal if you want to enjoy playing Brian May solos and not be limited to Seasick Steve numbers on your Red Special.
-Always used eye protection as a minimum.
-If generating dust and spoil, work outside or with vacuum extraction in a workshop.
+Always wear eye protection as a minimum.
+If generating dust and spoil, work outside or with a workshop extraction system.